liobaberndt/ucl-mres/module1/session5/README.md

 ## Part F - Writing: background and interpretation

-I think it makes sense start writing ypoutr thesis as early as possible.
+I think it makes sense start writing your thesis as early as possible.
 So start adding some bullet-points/sentences to your background section + think how you want to structure your background.
 The papers in session 4 should give a good starting point (e.g., what is psychosis, biotypes, EEG, resting-state EEG, DCM etc.)